 Finally, we must conclude that the filtering damaged the colloidal silver by stripping some of its negative electric charge.
 Consequently, the particles slowly re-coagulated, forming larger particles; the change in the color of the liquid was the result.
 “The continuous change in colour from yellow to blue corresponds to a change in the absorption maximum of the shorter to longer wave-lengths with a decreasing degree of dispersion.
 This is a general phenomenon in colloid chemistry illustrating the relation between colour and degree of dispersion.”3 We conclude that excessive filtration reduces the electric charge of colloidal silver; along with some of its strength and effectiveness.

 Safety and Effectiveness

 The loss of electric charge does not render colloidal silver completely ineffective, and does not render it toxic or unsafe to use.
 The electric charge keeps the silver particles suspended in the water, and it keeps the particles in the lower end of the nano-particle range.
-Purevon Colloidal silver is an “electrochemical [Ag+]” solution.
-Various other methods of preparing silver liquids are used, such as those combining silver with protein molecules, silver salts, and powdered silver.
-“All of these products work, to one degree or another, as a broad spectrum germicide because they all contain
+Various other methods of preparing silver liquids are used, such as those combining silver with protein molecules, silver salts, and powdered silver, but I do not have any credible published writings which would support their safety.

 Filter-less Gravity Filtration